Saza-dev/artificial-neural-network/README.md

 # Simple Artificial Neural Network 🧠

-This project contains a basic implementation of an Artificial Neural Network (ANN) using Python.
-It is intended for learning and educational purposes, demonstrating the fundamentals of how neural networks function.
+This project builds an Artificial Neural Network (ANN) using TensorFlow/Keras to predict **customer churn** (whether a customer will leave a bank) based on structured tabular data such as credit score, age, balance, and account activity.

+## 📌 Objective

+To classify whether a customer is likely to exit the bank (churn) based on personal and account information.
+This is a classic supervised binary classification problem.